stefanbohacek/holidays/CONTRIBUTING.md

 ## How to contribute

-If you'd like to propose a new holiday to be added, you can either reach out to me [via email or on Mastodon](https://stefanbohacek.com/contact/), or if you prefer direct contribution to the project, you can add the event to the [events-monthly.json](https://github.com/stefanbohacek/holidays/blob/main/_data/events-monthly.json) file in the following format:
+If you'd like to propose a new holiday to be added, you can either reach out [via email or on Mastodon](https://stefanbohacek.com/contact/), or if you prefer direct contribution to the project, you can add the event to the [events-monthly.json](https://github.com/stefanbohacek/holidays/blob/main/_data/events-monthly.json) file in the following format:

 ```json